gin66/FastAccelStepper/README.md

 * allows up to 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)
 * supports up to two stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
 * Uses F_CPU Macro for the relation tick value to time, so it should now not be limited to 16 MHz CPU frequency (untested)
 * Steppers' command queue depth: 16

+### AVR ATMega 32u4

+* allows up to 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)
+* supports up to three stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
+* Uses F_CPU Macro for the relation tick value to time, so it should now not be limited to 16 MHz CPU frequency (untested)
+* Steppers' command queue depth: 16